-As parents, we have all heard or even said the famous saying, “Do as I say, not as I do.”
-In reality, we know that modeling the behaviors we want is the key to getting those behaviors to show up in our kids.
+We have all heard or even said the famous saying, “Do as I say, not as I do.”
+We know that modeling the behaviors we want is the key to getting those behaviors to show up in our kids.
 Turns out, words are important, too.

 Leading by example through word and deed can be one of the tougher struggles of parenthood, especially when it comes to healthy lifestyle habits, like moving more after a tiring day.